mateen-malik/EDA263/assignment1/report.md

 ### 1.

-Password ageing is when a password gets thrown away after a certain period of time.
-The age might be based on the number of logins, like in our case.
-Every time a successfull login has occurd, the age parameter for the particular user is incremented.
+Password ageing is when a password gets marked everytime a successfull login has occured.
+In our case the age parameter is being incremented for the newly logined user.

-We use this particular code to implement password ageing.
+This is the code we're using in our implementation.

 ```
 pwd->pwage++;